SunVox

 SunVox, also known as SunVox Modular Music Creation Studio, is a 2008 music creation tool built around the SunVox Engine, a software-based modular synthesizer and tracker-based sequencer.
-It is available for multiple platforms including Windows, MacOS, Linux on the desktop and iOS, Android in the mobile sphere.
-The desktop versions are freely available for download on the developer's website while a paid version for iOS and Android apps, respectively, is purchasable from those platforms' official app stores.
+Developed by a Russian developer Alexander "NightRadio" Zolotov, it is available for multiple platforms including Windows, MacOS and Linux on desktop computers and iOS and Android on mobile devices.
+The desktop versions are freely available for download on the developer's website while a paid version for iOS and Android is purchasable from those platforms' official app stores (the Apple App Store and Google Play, respectively).
 There was also, at one time, a release for Palm OS devices.

 The underlying SunVox engine was developed as free software under the BSD License prior to version 1.4.

 Features

 SunVox can be broken down into four main sections as shown:

 Module View

-Module view is where your instruments and effects located; every unit of instruments and effects is represented as a rectangle called modules.
-These modules not only are used for generating or modifying sounds, but also give visual feedback by displaying various type of oscillation signal.
+Module view is where your instruments and effects are located; every unit of instruments and effects is represented as a rectangle called modules.
+These modules not only are used for generating or modifying sounds, but also give visual feedback by displaying various type of oscillation signals.

 Modules have three main type, which they are: